The British Army in Belize

 We can’t use GPS because of the tree cover so we’re navigating with maps, bearings and pacing distances Sgt Ward, Jungle Warfare Instructor

-Belize provides challenging terrain and an austere environment giving the British Army a world-class training environment.
+Belize provides challenging terrain and an austere environment, giving the British Army a world-class training area.

-It is used to teach our soldiers how to survive, live and fight in the jungle environment.
+It is used to teach our soldiers how to survive, live and fight in the jungle.

 Soldiers learn skills in the jungle that are transferable to other environments and the training, though often gruelling, sets them up for success on future operations.